HomeOnMars/projektoOmnijo/intrigmalkasxo/Kronologio.md

     (except leap year which happens every 4 years, and has 5 extra days (all considered holidays)):
     $$1J = 13M = 52S = 364T$$
+  - Winter Solstice[^Tagoj-Solstico] always happens
+    in the first week of the year for the Y calendars.
+    The leap year adds extra days at the end of the year, and the year immediately after the leap year have the solstice happening at the (evening of the) first day of the year.
+    The first week of the year
+    (together with the days added by leap years if any) are holidays.
+  - Solstices and Equinoxes are national holidays.
 - h: ***Horoj***    | Hours
 - m: ***Minutoj***  | Minutes
 - s: ***Sekundoj*** | Seconds

+[^Tagoj-Solstico] a.k.a.
+Northern Solstice, since *la Omnija-Insulo* is located in the Southern Hemisphere.

 |  Date  | Event |
 | ------ | ----- |